Are You Thinking of Shipping Your Car to Australia?

 Since I’m not sure where you are moving from, I’ll start off with general terms then get more into shipping a car from the US and from the UK to Australia.

 Importing a Car to Australia Is a Multi-Step Process.

 You will first need a Vehicle Import Approval (VIA) from the Australian Commonwealth Department of Infrastructure and Regional Development.

-You will also be required to pay customs duty, Goods and Services Tax (GST) and luxury car tax (LCT) is applicable.
-You will also need to obtain clearance from Customs control at the port of entry.
+You will also be required to pay customs duty, Goods and Services Tax (GST) and luxury car tax (LCT) if applicable.
+You will also need to obtain clearance from Customs Control at the port of entry.

-Your car will need to pass quarantine clearance from the Department of Agriculture after it has arrived at the port of entry.
+Your car will also need to pass quarantine clearance from the Department of Agriculture after it has arrived at the port of entry.

 To get your VIA, you need to have lived overseas for a period of 12 months or more.
 You do not have to have lived in a single country for that 12 months, called a qualifying period, but just have not lived in Australia anytime during those 12 months.